Do you have a friend who just found out she is expecting a boy and isn’t sure quite what to think?

 That’s how I felt four years ago when I brought Boy #1 home from the hospital.
 I grew up with four girl cousins and two sisters.
 (And, not to be forgotten, one brother, but he was ten years older than me).
 I liked painted toenails and long walks on the beach. :) I went to every football game my high school ever played (thank you, marching band) and still managed to graduate without understanding football.
 What did I know about boys?

 I’ve learned a LOT about little boys in the last few years.
 It has been baptism by fire over here, but I love it!
-Next time a friend of yours find out she is expecting a BOY (?!?), point her to this list of 18 reasons being a mother to boys will be one of the best things you’ll ever do!
+Next time a friend of yours finds out she is expecting a BOY (?!?), point her to this list of 18 reasons being a mother to boys will be one of the best things you’ll ever do!

 1. Boys are adorable in boxer briefs.
 If the morning is off to a rough start, I put the boys in boxer briefs and let them run around for a good while.
 I can’t help but laugh whenever they try to talk to me seriously while wearing them!

 2. My boys, at least, could differentiate between almost every vehicle on the road (truck, van, tractor, bus) before they could consistently identify their colors.

 3. Boys could sit and stare at a parked fire truck for half an hour without moving.
 (We do this whenever a fire truck parks at the nearby grocery store!)

 4. Boys love trains.
 Mine will happily chill in their carseats if we’re sitting in the parking lot of a train station.
 I can catch up on work-related phone calls, and they munch some goldfish and eagerly anticipate the train.
 It’s a win-win!